imranhasan22/handbook_imran/android.md

 - `android:orientation` - determine the direction of the child view
     - `vertical` - stack children from top to bottom
     - `horizontal` - places children side by side from left to right
-- `android:gravity` - specify how the content should be aligned to all child views within the layout
+- `android:gravity` - Aligns the content of a view within its own boundaries.(use in parent)
-- `android:layout_gravity` - specify how the content should be aligned to individual child views.
+- `android:layout_gravity` - Aligns the view itself within its parent's boundaries.(use in child)
 - `android:layout_weight` -  distribute space among child views.
 It allows you to specify how much of the extra space in the layout should be allocated to each child view.
 This attribute only works when the size of the view is set to `0dp`
 - `android:weightSum` - defines the total weight of all child views.